-I received a lot of comments on the recent post If Their Marriage Couldn’t Survive What About Mine?
+I received a lot of comments like this on the recent post If Their Marriage Couldn’t Survive, What About Mine?

 I knew when I wrote it that I didn’t have space to fully explain every point I made.
 So I was not surprised that we got a few comments asking for more, including this one: